parallel-capital/parallel-capital.github.io/vp-of-engineering.md

 ### Requirements

 * 5+ years of deep industry experience with at least one of Python, Golang, Rust.
+* 1+ years experience managing a (ideally remote) team.
+* Deep familiarity with product and software engineering best practices and toolchain.
 * Bachelor's degree in CS or related, firm understanding of data structures and algorithms.
-* 1+ years experience managing a (ideally remote) team.
 * Proven track record of results in a high performance environment.

 ## Benefits